kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   clusters that do not opt in.
 - API stays at `resource.k8s.io/v1alpha3` for the status object.
-  Stored objects from 1.36 remain readable; the new optional fields (`partitionSummary` / `counterSets`, `shareableSummary`) are populated by the 1.37 controller when the source data warrants it.
+  Stored objects from 1.36 remain readable; the new optional fields (`partitionSummary`, `shareableSummary`, and the request's `defaultPartitionTypeAttribute`) are populated by the 1.37 controller when the source data warrants it.
 Older clients ignore the unknown fields.
-- `ResourceSlice.Spec.PartitionTypeAttribute` (new in `resource.k8s.io/v1`,
+- `ResourceSlice.Spec.PartitionTypeAttribute` (new in
+  `resource.k8s.io/v1`, `v1beta1` and `v1beta2`, gated behind the new
-  gated behind `DRAResourcePoolStatus`) is an additive optional field.
-Slices written by 1.36 leave it unset, so the 1.37 controller emits the `counterSets` fallback view for those pools.
-Drivers that adopt the convention opt in slice by slice;
+  `DRAPartitionableDevicesType` gate) is an additive optional field.
+  Slices written by 1.36 leave it unset, so pools published by an un-updated driver report no `partitionSummary` unless the request supplies `spec.defaultPartitionTypeAttribute`.
+Drivers that adopt the convention opt in slice by slice; because a single declaration anywhere in the pool governs pool-wide, partial adoption leaves the undeclared devices ungrouped rather than mixing views.
-  partial adoption per pool is rejected with a per-pool `validationError` to avoid mixed-view confusion.
 - The change to `allocatedDevices` semantics (cap at 1 per physical device) is a behavioural change, not an API change.
 It will be called out in 1.37 release notes because Alpha 1.36 clients that